eosull/Portfolio-Project-2/README.md

 ## Site Info

-This website is designed present information about the 2022 World Cup in Qatar in a clear way and allow a user to interact with data from the competition.
+This website is designed to present information about the 2022 World Cup in Qatar in a clear way that allows users to interact with data from the competition.
+It is aimed towards all fans, but will be especially enjoyable for people who enjoy digging deeper into sport and want to learn about how players performed during the competition.

-Data analysis in sport has been used historically to help gain insights into performance that allow athletes and coaches to make improvements that affect results.
-This is also crossing over to the fans, who are presented data during live events and in post-event analysis.
-The data presented is used by fans as a conversation starter or a debate point, comparing one team or player with another.
-The goal of this site is to provide some of these talking points and highlight data that enhances the narrative that builds around events like the World Cup.

-There are three main stats presented (goals,assists,clean sheets) which are seen as indications of a players effectivness in their position.
-These are presented in a table which allows comparison between players and to highlight the difference in performances.
-Alongside this there is an option for the user to generate a commonly used statistic such as goals per game or clean sheet percentage, which gives an indication of the average performance of a player on a game-by-game basis.
-At the bottom of the site is a flip card which displays the player of the tournament.
+## Site Goals

+- This site has 3 main goals:
+  - __User can easily understand data presented__
+  - __User can efficiently navigate site and explore different sections__
+  - __User can intuitively interact with elements on site that present further data__

 ## Features

 ### Existing Features

 - Highlights Section
   - This section gives some highlighted statistics from the World Cup.
 It also contains links that the user can use to navigate to individual sections.